 - Use media queries to load different stylesheets based on the device’s screen size.
-This way, you can avoid loading CSS that isn’t necessary for the initial rendering of the page.
+This way, you can avoid loading CSS, which isn’t necessary for the initial rendering of the page.

 - Minify and compress your CSS files.

 - Removing unused CSS can also boost performance scores and load times.
-Typical websites have a tone of CSS and CSS files but not all of this is needed on every page.
+Typical websites have many CSS and CSS files, but not all of this is needed on every page.

 Render-blocking CSS can be a significant bottleneck when it comes to website performance.
 By using some of the techniques above, you can help reduce the impact of this issue and improve the overall speed of your site.